-- Completed an Australian Psychology Accreditation Council (APAC)-accredited 4-year sequence in psychology within the last 10 years (Honours AQF Level 8).
+- Completed an Australian Psychology Accreditation Council (APAC)-accredited four-year sequence in psychology within the last 10 years (Honours AQF Level 8).

 - Be eligible for provisional registration as a psychologist with the Psychology Board of Australia.

-- Be assessed in a face-to-face (or via teleconferencing) interview with a panel of school staff.
+- Be assessed in a face-to-face interview with a panel of school staff.

 1 The Australian Psychology Postgraduate Reference Request system is the same across all Australian universities.
-To be able to use the system, you will need to have an active subscription.
-The subscription allows you access the service during the 2016 – 2017 intake from 1 August 2016 to 30 July 2017.
+To be able to use the system, you will need to have an active membership.
+The membership allows you access the service during the 2019/2020 application period and will expire on 31 July 2020.
 The cost is $25.00 and can be paid for through the "My Account" section in the payment tab.